ThiruFIS/javaExercise/src/site/markdown/Introduction.md

 My Name is Perrone, C. (Carlo), I am a System Programmer working in the ING NL Project and part of the Platform Squad.
 I have a Java background as well as part of my University study but I am also one of the developer of the High Availability solution for ING NL (written in Java)

-My Name is Mihai Development Supervisorand I am going to be a Lab Assistent
+My Name is Mihai Development Supervisor and I am going to be a Lab Assistant

 ## Objective of Java Guild - FIS